CSIS-iLab/new-silk-road/HEROKU.md

 ```

 The deployment will automatically pick up new Python requirements listed in the `requirements.txt`
-file, collect any static file changes via `python manage.py collectstatic`, and runs the
+file, collect any static file changes via `python manage.py collectstatic`, and run the
 migrations via `python manage.py migrate --noinput`.

 The staging branch is automatically deployed by [Travis CI](https://travis-ci.org/CSIS-iLab/new-silk-road) when new commits are pushed or PRs are merged after the CI passes.